DappCoderr/Cadence-fun-frontend/public/modules/Module 2/Lesson 2.md

 ---
-title: Lesson 2 - Contract in Flow
+Lesson 2 - Contract in Flow
 ---

 Let's start from the very beginning: